jmunixusers/presentations/welcome-to-vm.md

 one of two methods: typing commands on the command-line or using the provided scripts on your machine.

-As a description ahead of time, the way that Ansible knows how to configure your computer is by reading a set of files, called a **playbook**, that are provided to it.
+The way that Ansible knows how to configure your computer is by reading a set of files, called **playboosk**.
 The playbooks are resumable, which means that if for any reason you need to cancel the playbook while it's running, you can do so (press Ctrl + C), and then you can run it again whenver it is convenient.